New Castle and Frenchtown Turnpike and Railroad Company: History

 When construction began in 1804 on the Chesapeake & Delaware Canal, which would connect the Delaware River to the Chesapeake Bay, merchants and other businessmen of New Castle, Delaware, perceived a threat to their interests and proposed a railroad to connect their own city to the bay.
 The New-Castle and Frenchtown Turnpike Company was chartered in Delaware on January 24, 1809, and in Maryland on January 6, 1810.
 It opened in 1815 and 1816, providing a turnpike from New Castle in a west-southwest direction to Old Frenchtown Wharf, Maryland, on Chesapeake Bay.
 The easternmost section of the road, east of Clark's Corner (under 3 miles), was built in 1812 by the New Castle Turnpike Company, chartered January 30, 1811.

 In 1828, the Maryland General Assembly authorized the company to replace the turnpike with a railroad and change its name to the New-Castle and French Town Turnpike and Rail Road Company.
 Similar laws did the same for the two companies in Delaware, renaming the New Castle Turnpike Company to the New Castle Turnpike and Railroad Company.
 The companies merged on March 31, 1830, to form the New Castle and Frenchtown Turnpike and Rail Road Company - with no dash in New Castle - and the new railroad, constructed by chief engineer John Randel Jr. starting in 1830, opened on February 28, 1832, using horses for about a year before switching to steam locomotives.
 It was the first planned passenger steam locomotive in the United States, but was beat into operation by others.
 It originally used stone sleepers (ties) instead of the more common wooden ones.
-By May of 1837 the railroad had constructed a 2nd line line parallel to the first to allow the trains in each direction to run on their own track.
+By May of 1837 the railroad had constructed a second line parallel to the first to allow the trains in each direction to run on their own track.